 - Associations create their own newsletters (NO advertising or political campaigning), which the Neighborhood Services Division duplicates and mails to all households in the area

 - Association position statements are reached through consensus; any dissenting statements are also attached and sent to the City.

-If you would like to know whether you live within a neighborhood association area, or would like information on how to form an association, please contact the Neighborhood Services Division at 480-350-8234 or email@example.com.
+If you would like to know whether you live within an active neighborhood association area, or would like information on how to form an association, please contact the Neighborhood Services Division at 480-350-8234 or email@example.com.